Rural Transit Assistance Program (RTAP)

 The Rural Transit Assistance Program (RTAP) was created by Congress in 1986, under the Section 18(h) of the Surface Transportation Act administered by the FTA.
 The program's goal is to provide training, technical assistance, and research activities that will improve rural transit services.
 Chapter VIII information is available to help you better understand how RTAP functions at the National level and how it is authorized and funded.

 RTAP provides training and technical assistance and other support services tailored to meet the specific needs of transit operators in nonurbanized areas.
 RTAP has both state and national program components.
 The state program provides an annual allocation to each state to enable them to develop and implement training and technical assistance programs in conjunction with the state's administration of the Section 5311 formula assistance program.
 The national program is managed by the FTA provides for the development of information and materials for use by local operators and state administering agencies and supports research and technical assistance projects of national interest.

-CalAct's goal is to provide training, technical assistance, and research activities that will improve rural transit services.
-CalACT also offers a variety of activities that affect trainings for rural transit agencies.
+CALACT's goal is to provide training, technical assistance, and research activities that will improve rural transit services.
+CALACT also offers a variety of activities that affect training for rural transit agencies.
 These activities Include: